 Your Relationship Archetype is a Unicorn

 Independent, fiercely loyal and naturally mysterious.
 Men can’t quite figure you out (and that’s sexy!)
 See them rise to the challenge and pursue you consistently once you have the right plan for vulnerability.
+As a Unicorn, you tend to give off this “independent woman” sex appeal that intrigues quality men which is great!
+Men want a true partner, and your self respect triggers their respect for you.
+Vulnerability, softening and feeling deeply cherished by a man can be a little more challenging.

 The great news is…

-You may think it’s difficult to open up and really let men in but I promise you, you CAN do it!
+Out of all the Archetypes, you have the highest potential to transform your love life quickly.
+You may think it’s difficult to let your guard down and let men in but I promise you, you CAN do it!

-Dating tips!
+Dating Tips

-Protect your social battery
+Protect your energy

-Is alone time OK?
+Is alone time ok?

 Of course, we all need alone time to recharge!
 But don't use it as an excuse to isolate completely.
 Mix it up with group hikes, relaxing yoga classes, sound baths… to let yourself rest around others.